BlackBird-Coding/BlackBird-Coding/README.md

 - 💻 Working as a CTO at [API Development]

-- ✏️ I'm a Web Developer
+- ✏️ I'm a Developer

 - ⚡ Fun fact **While Coding, Listening Music and developing useful code.**